ETAP: Energy-aware timing analysis of intermittent programs

 Ferhat Erata

-My research interests include automated reasoning, program synthesis, neurosymbolic approaches, security, and formal verification.
+My research interests include neurosymbolic AI, program synthesis, and security & privacy.